 As discussed before, If you’re using Zoho Forms as a lead collection platform for your ad campaigns, you can very easily set up UTM tracking using the form builder and have the analytics data saved in the reports database.

 But now Zoho Forms also enables UTM data to be saved directly into the Zoho CRM dashboard.
-For example, if your campaign leads to a subscription form urging customers to subscribe to a mailing list to receive promo codes for a summer sale, with the help of the use case, we observe that you can capture UTM codes from the page where the subscription form is embedded and save all this information directly in Zoho CRM.
+For example, if your campaign leads to a subscription form urging customers to subscribe to a mailing list to receive promo codes for a summer sale, you can capture UTM codes from the page where the subscription form is embedded and save all this information directly in Zoho CRM.

 If you’re using Zoho CRM to collect UTM data, it becomes your lead management platform, allowing you to conveniently collect lead data and perform subsequent follow-up actions with your sales team.